HomelessPhD/BLM_0.2BTC/README.md

 I have no home (flat\appartment), live in the dorm trying to accumulate funds for the smallest flat in the city - with no success at the moment, have nearly 10% of needed amount.

+P.S.
+Successfully evacuated from occupied regions of Ukraine.

 **BTC**:  `1QKjnfVsTT1KXzHgAFUbTy3QbJ2Hgy96WU`